 In 2012 they appeared as the "Voices of Hell" on the video game Diablo 3 [Blizzard] gaining a Game Audio Network Guild nomination for the Best Original Choral Performance in February 2013.
 In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards for their contributions to the soundtrack of the hugely successful video game Xenoblade Chronicles II.
 In February 2017 the group particpated in an extraordinary collaboration with Noh Theatre entitled "Takahime", a Japanese adaptation of W.B.
 Yeats' play "At the Hawk's Well".
 The performance was directed by Gensho Umewaka (Japanese National Treasure) and McGlynn who also composed an original score.

 Anúna have an active and highly successful Education & Outreach programme that has been responsible for workshops across China, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK and The Netherlands.
 In 2012 they presented at the Shanghai Conservatory.
-In 2016 their highly successful previously biennial ANÚNA International Summer School in Dublin, which attracts professional and amateur choral musicians from all over the world, becomes an annual event.
 In 2015 the group presented an interest Session as part of the American Choral Directors Association National Conference at Salt Lake, Utah, USA.
+In 2019 their sixth highly successful annual ANÚNA International Summer School in Dublin, which attracts professional and amateur choral musicians from all over the world, will take place in Dublin preceded by the first ANÚNA Winter School in February in Rotterdam, the Netherlands.

 They have been signed to some of the world's major record labels including Decca, Universal Classics, Polygram, E1 and Philips.
-Michael McGlynn is published by Warner Chappell Music.
+Michael McGlynn's sheet music is available from www.michaelmcglynn.com.